Olaplex Holdings, Inc. (OLPX) - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Olaplex Holdings, Inc. ( OLPX) common stock pursuant and/or traceable to the Company's September 30, 2021 initial public offering ("IPO") for remedies pursuant to the Securities Act of 1933.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Olaplex Holdings, Inc. (NASDAQ: OLPX) common stock pursuant and/or traceable to the Company's September 30, 2021 initial public offering ("IPO") for remedies pursuant to the Securities Act of 1933.
 Olaplex manufactures and sells haircare products.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Olaplex.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by January 17, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.